Sanju62304/3D-Animated-Website/README.md

-This is 3D Animated Website by using HTMl,CSS,JavaScript and for smoothness of website we use gsap Scroll Trigger and locomotive.
+This is 3D Animated Website by using HTMl,CSS,JavaScript and for smoothness of website i used gsap Scroll Trigger and locomotive.